Jump to navigation

 Prospective REPs must submit a REP application for approval and subsequently pass a regulatory proficiency examination to become REPs.

-Approved REPs can be reimbursed at the OPS reasonable cost guideline (RCG) 5.2 task and labor code for a REP senior engineer/scientist at a labor rate of $123 per hour.
-Companies without an approved REP can only seek reimbursement at the OPS RCG 5.5 task and labor code for a staff engineer/scientist labor rate of $83 per hour.
+Approved REPs can be reimbursed at the current OPS reasonable cost guideline (RCG) 5.2 task and labor code for the REP senior engineer/scientist rate.
+Companies without an approved REP can only seek reimbursement at the OPS RCG 5.5 task and labor code for the current staff engineer/scientist rate.

 A list of current REPs can be found on the REP List page.